CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    * The entry `Register for MPE for modules` is moved to the archive.
    * We do not need to specify the full name to select the entry to complete, as long as the keywords provided are sufficient to identify a single entry.

+## Restore Command
+### Restore an archived entry using keywords
+> Command: `list archive`
+> Command: `restore Register for FYP`
+- List all archived entries and restore "Register for FYP" deadline.
+The entry should disappear from the archived after it is restored.
+> Command: `list`
+- This brings back the active list, which should have the restored "Register for FYP" deadline.

+### Restore an archived entry using index
+> Command: `list archive`
+> Command: `restore float 2`
+- This should restore the floating task "Buy cornflakes".
+> Command: `list`
+- This brings back the active list, which should have the restored "Buy cornflakes" floating task.

 ## List Command
 ### Listing the active entries
 > Command: `list`